 Capstone

-Capstones may be associated with a for-credit course or a non-credit activity and may not be completed in the student’s first year of study.
+Capstones may be associated with a for-credit course or a non-credit research paper and may not be completed in the student’s first year of study.
 Students must complete one of the options below:

 - For-Credit Course Options (4 credits)